Double (association football): Estonia

 In Estonia, two teams have won the Double of the Meistriliiga and the Estonian Cup.

 Faroe Islands

 In Faroe Islands, six teams have won the Double of the Faroe Islands Premier League and the Faroe Islands Cup.

 Finland

-In Finland, three teams have won the Double of the Veikkausliiga and the Finnish Cup.
+In Finland, four teams have won the Double of the Veikkausliiga and the Finnish Cup.

 France

 In France, 12 teams have won the Double of the Ligue 1 and the Coupe de France.